open-micro/go-micro/README.md

 Go Micro is a framework for distributed systems development.

+**Notice:** The Project forked from go-micro v4 and independent maintenance.
+Due to the original project [Go-Micro](https://github.com/go-micro/go-micro) is change license to BSL.

 ## Overview

 Go Micro provides the core requirements for distributed systems development including RPC and Event driven communication.